There are five major functionaries under CrPC

 The courts at the session’s level are referred and called metropolitan courts and they are of 2 types:-

 Chief Judicial Magistrate/Chief Metropolitan Magistrate Supervisory authority or administrative authority of all the magistrate in sessions/division or metropolitan areas.

-In India we follow the Anglo-Saxon system also called adversorial, under which the state shall be represented by the prosecution and be accused by a defense counsel at is choice and cost.
-Where the accused is unable to engage a lawyer for his defense counsel for the accused at the cost of the state.
-Such defense counsel is called a state brief (S-304 CrPC).
+In India, we follow the Anglo-Saxon system also called adversarial, under which the state shall be represented by the prosecution and be accused by a defence counsel at is choice and cost.
+Where the accused is unable to engage a lawyer for his defence counsel for the accused at the cost of the state.
+Such defence counsel is called a state brief (S-304 CrPC).

 PRISON AUTHORITIES AND CORRECTIONAL SERVICES